VHS Revival gives you the lowdown on horror’s most unlikely compulsion.

 So what is it that makes the series such compulsive viewing?
 VHS Revival has the answers.

 When it comes to murder, Jason Voorhees is a connoisseur, but it didn’t happen overnight.
-After years of unlikely anonymity in and around the forest of Camp Crystal Lake, the killer in the peephole sack would slice his way to vengeance, but slitting throats and hacking faces simply would not suffice.
+After years of unlikely anonymity in and around the woods of Camp Crystal Lake, the killer in the peephole sack would slice his way to vengeance, but slitting throats and hacking faces simply would not suffice.

 From there it all grew a little bit tame, but that didn’t stop us from gobbling up the kind of self-aware violence that made Voorhees the star of the show as casts of increasingly peripheral teenagers were subjected to hot coal impalements and pugilistic decapitations.
 For a more detailed rundown of the finest deaths the series has to offer, see our countdown of Jason’s Top 10 Kills.

-After lukewarm reviews for Jason’s inaugural killing spree, Paramount would turn to the short-lived Reagan era 3-D fad to give the series a much-needed boost, before censors imposed The Final Chapter ploy to ensure the series received a sound financial send-off.
+After lukewarm reviews for Jason’s inaugural killing spree, Paramount would turn to the short-lived Reagan era 3-D fad to give the series a much-needed boost before censors imposed The Final Chapter ploy to ensure the series received a sound financial send-off.
 Of course, The Final Chapter was anything but – there was simply too much money at stake.

-A New Beginning would pull the rug out from under us with an impostor killer and improbable motive, while Jason would rely on James Bond impressions, telekinesis and the false promise of New York City to keep the post-censorship franchise burning.
+A New Beginning would pull the rug out from under us with an impostor killer and improbable motive, while Jason would rely on James Bond impressions, telekinesis, and the false promise of New York City to keep the post-censorship franchise burning.
 Even Fred Krueger would make a blink-and-you’ll-miss-it cameo in Jason Goes to Hell: The Final Friday.

 How many anthologies can boast that kind of cynical marketing?